meenakshisl/ockam/documentation/architecture/messaging/Pipes_Channels.md

 ### Accessibility and session setup

-Pipes:
+#### Pipes

 In order to have coordinated state, sender and receiver must be accessible by each other.
 At least receiver should be accessible by the sender.

 Since messages are flowing from the sender, receiver does not initiate the communication and rarely needs to store a route to the sender in its state.

-1. Static pipe - a pipe in which sender is created with a known route to the receiver
+1. Static pipe: a pipe in which sender is created with a known route to the receiver
-2. Session pipe - a pipe in which sender is created with a session init route and receiver may be created during the session establishment
+2. Session pipe: a pipe in which sender is created with a session init route and receiver may be created during the session establishment

 <img src="./images/static_pipe.jpg" width="100%">

 <img src="./images/session_pipe.jpg" width="100%">

-Channels:
+#### Channels

-1. Static channel - a channel where both ends are created with routes to each other
+1. Static channel: a channel where both ends are created with routes to each other
-2. Session channel - a channel where one side is created with a session init route and another may be created during the session establishment
+2. Session channel: a channel where one side is created with a session init route and another may be created during the session establishment

 ### Channels using pipes